 Where our graduates work

-Information about job placement for La Follette School master's degree graduates, including where our most recent graduates are working.
+Information about career outcomes for our graduates, including where our most recent master's degree graduates are working.

 Learn through experience